 5) Record the right KPIs

 There are no right or wrong key performance indicators to measure; as every content marketing strategy will differ due to its buyer persona, its KPIs will of course, also vary.
-We would recommend however, ensuring you have a good website analytics software, that will enable you to see the amount of views or downloads your content has achieved.
+We would recommend, however, ensuring you have a good website analytics software, that will enable you to see the number of views or downloads your content has achieved.
 This is a great starting place to track the reception of your content and its conversion rate.
-Lead Forensics for example, identifies your anonymous website traffic, and provides business contact details alongside a breakdown of time spent on your site, so you know who is downloading your content, and where to put your follow up efforts.
+Lead Forensics, for example, identifies your anonymous website traffic and provides business contact details alongside a breakdown of time spent on your site, so you know who is downloading your content, and where to put your follow up efforts.

 Remember- content takes time to work.
 It’s not as instant as some channels as it focuses more on the nurture of a lead.
 When you launch a new content marketing strategy, make sure you allow a few weeks for it to take effect.

-Content marketing offers that softer approach that many buyers not only appreciate, but feel a benefit from, so it balances out your B2B marketing department where other channels focus on getting that instant “yes!”.
-Though it seems there’s loads to do to get started, a good content marketing strategy’s contribution to sales and retention is as valuable as its B2B lead generation capabilities, so you’ll not only obtain more customers, you’ll keep them too.
+Content marketing offers that softer approach that many buyers not only appreciate but, feel a benefit from, so it balances out your B2B marketing department where other channels focus on getting that instant “yes!”.
+Though it seems there’s loads to do to get started, an effective content marketing strategy’s contribution to sales and retention is as valuable as its B2B lead generation capabilities, so you’ll not only obtain more customers, you’ll keep them too.